bahmoudd/bahmoudd.github.io/content/arch-install-guide/booting_into_the_live_iso.md

 Once you have booted from your storage medium, select `Arch Linux install medium (x86_64, UEFI)`, or `Arch Linux install medium (x86_64, UEFI) with speech` if you are visually impaired.

-You should then see the following screen:
+You should then see something resembling the following screen:

 ![](/images/arch-install-guide/live_environment.png)